-in order to meet the wishes of those whose cir- in the Library will form a complete series, explorcumstances or inclination do not allow them to ing and exhibiting the whole field of Natural subscribe even to a weekly Washington papper during the whole year, have determined to issue during each session of Congress, a weekly sheet styled "The Congressional Intelligencer," to be devoted exclusively to the publication, as ry may be bound up by itself, forming a mamfar as its limits will permit, of the Proceedings moth volume of 600 pages at the end of each year; of both Houses of Congress, and Official Re- or each work contained therein may be bound seports, and Documents connected therewith, in- parately. cluding a complete official copy of all the Acts passed by Congress during the session.
+in order to meet the wisher of those whose cir- in the Library will form a complete series, explorcumstances or inclination do not allow them to ing and exhibiting the whole field of Natural subscribe even to a weekly Washington papper during the whole year, have determined to is- Chemistry, Geology, and Mechanics, have yielded sue during each session of Congress, a weekly harvests of the intelligent husbandman.
+The sheet styled "The Congressional Intelligencer," work will be so arranged that the Farmer's Libra-Bicknell's Counterfeit Detector and Bank Note to be devoted exclusively to the publication, as ry may be bound up by itself, forming a mam-List is published semi-monthly at \$1 50 per an- far as its limits will permit, of the Proceedings moth volume of 600 pages at the end of each year; num, payable in advance.
+This work is printed of both Houses of Congress, and Official Re- or each work contained therein may be bound sein pamphlet form of 32 pages.
+Single copies 12 ports, and Documents connected therewith, in- parately. cluding a complete official copy of all the Acts likewise contain about 50 pages per month, and at Shoholy Fall's Mills, for sale at When six copies are ordered and paid for by prices to suit the times.
+Call and any one person, a deduction of one-sixth will